uhasker/getting-things-done-in-next-js/src/chapter1/03-arrays-and-objects.md

 Something that commonly trips up beginners is trying to _copy_ an array.
 Let's say you have an array of numbers called `arr` and you want to create a copy called `arr2`.
-You would probably try something like
+You would probably try something like this:

 ```js
 const arr = [1, 2, 3, 4];